TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Detailed Design Heat Generation.md

 4. The heat generation subsystem shall reduce the power delivered to the induction coil if the thermocouple senses temperatures exceeding the desired temperature output based on user specified power input.
 5. The heat generation subsystem shall accurately measure the final temperature of the bar stock using thermocouple and store this temperature using a microcontroller.
 6. The heat generation subsystem shall not heat the circular bar stock to a temperature exceeding 1200°F (649°C) as per IEEE recommended max maintenance temperature for induction heating [5].

-## Overview of Proposed Solution

-Describe the solution and how it will fulfill the specifications and constraints of this subsystem.

 The system the team will be implementing can be best understood using a control block diagram: